openstack-archive/swiftonfile/README.md

 are uploaded as objects over Swift's REST interface and a legacy video transcoding software access those videos as files.

+Along the same lines, data can be ingested over Swift's REST interface and then analytic software like Hadoop can operate directly on the data without having to move the data to a separate location.

 Another use case is where users might need to migrate data from an existing file storage systems to a Swift cluster.

+Similarly, scientific applications may process file data and then select some or all of the data to publish to outside users through the swift interface.

 ## Limitations and Future plans
 Swift-On-File currently works only with Filesystems with extended attributes support.
 It is also recommended that these Filesystems provide data durability as Swift-On-File should not use Swift's replication mechanisms.

-GlusterFS is a good example of a Filesystem that works well with Swift-on-File, GlusterFS provides a posix interface, global namespace, scalability, data replication and support for extended attributes.
+GlusterFS and GPFS are good examples of Filesystems that work well with Swift-on-File.
+Both provide a posix interface, global namespace, scalability, data replication and support for extended attributes.

 Currently, files added over a NAS protocol (e.g., native GlusterFS), do not show up in container listings, still those files would be accessible over Swift's REST